kgourgou/chess-puzzle-agent/README.md

 This implements a little LLM agent that tries to solve chess puzzles against an opponent that makes random moves.

+I wrote a few things about this [here](https://kosti.bearblog.dev/llm-agents-and-chess-puzzles/).

 For every turn, first a random move is picked, then scored against Stockfish and its best counter move.
 Then:

 ```markdown